DesiCow/CMI/Resources/Add-ons/lifesteal.md

 ## Setup Steps

-- Download Placeholderapi and extension `Player`
+- Download Placeholderapi and download extension `Player`
-- Make a script for deducting hearts with `playerKillPlayer` event
+- Make a listener for deducting hearts with `playerKillPlayer` event
+- Make a listener for `JoinServer` event
 - Make a public `/withdraw` command
 - Make a private `/revive` command
 - Make a public `/spectate` command
 - Test, and then test as a player.

+## Setup: Download Placeholderapi and extension `Player`

+In the Minecraft Server's `~/plugins` directory, upload [Placeholder Api](https://www.spigotmc.org/resources/placeholderapi.6245/) and then restart your server.
+Next, run `/papi ecloud download Player` and `/papi reload` in your server's console.

+We'll be using `%player_max_health` placeholder from this extension to return Player's health in our custom commands and scripts.
+You can also check whether it is working by `/papi parse <PlayerName> %player_max_health%.

 ## Setup: Make a script for deducting hearts with `playerKillPlayer` event

-In the Minecraft Server's `~/plugins/CMI` directory is a file called `eventCommands.yml`, open this file up with for example Sublime Text 3 on macOS or NotePad++ on Windows.
+In the Minecraft Server's `~/plugins/CMI` directory, there is a file called `eventCommands.yml`, open this file up with for example Sublime Text 3 on macOS or NotePad++ on Windows.

-Search for the event `playerKillPlayer` event in the file, and under the commands, at this code:
+Search for the `playerKillPlayer` event in the file, and under the commands, add this code:

 playerKillPlayer:\
 &nbsp;&nbsp; Enabled: true\